 11. The series of images will be saved in their own folder in your specified output directory.
-There are many web-based applications which can be used to convert a series of images into an animated gif, for instance gifmaker.me.
+There are many web-based applications which can be used to convert a series of images into an animated GIF.

 Generating a 3D Print Model File